Michigan cannabis advertising regulations you need to know

 Digital streaming audio

 Because digital audio has data-based audience targeting, digital audio ads can run on podcasts and other streaming services.
-Digital audio advertising currently offers more inventory for CBD brands than for cannabis-specific ones, but options are expanding for cannabis.
+Digital audio advertising currently offers more inventory for CBD brands than for cannabis-specific ones, but options are expanding for Michigan cannabis advertising.

 Out-of-Home advertising